University Hospital Crosshouse: Services

 Crosshouse Hospital is the site of the purpose-built Ayrshire Maternity Unit, which provides maternity services for the whole of NHS Ayrshire & Arran.
 The maternity unit has 51 inpatient beds, with a special care baby unit and neonatal intensive care unit on-site.
 The unit sees around 4,000 deliveries per annum.

 Emergency Department (ED)

-The Emergency Department, previously known as Accident and Emergency (A&E), unit at University Hospital Crosshouse opened in 2004 and serves both East Ayrshire and North Ayrshire, with main North Ayrshire hospital Ayrshire Central Hospital not having its own designated emergency department for Irvine and the surrounding population.
+The Emergency Department, previously known as Accident and Emergency (A&E), unit at University Hospital Crosshouse serves both East Ayrshire and North Ayrshire, with main North Ayrshire hospital Ayrshire Central Hospital not having its own designated emergency department for Irvine and the surrounding population.
 The Emergency Department specialises in bone injuries, emergencies, eye injuries, child paediatrics, tele-medecine and carries out x-ray examinations for patients.

 Ayrshire Maternity Unit

 Ayrshire Maternity Unit was opened within the grounds of University Hospital Crosshouse in 2006, replacing the former maternity facilities at Ayrshire Central Hospital.
 The Ayrshire Maternity Unit is the main facility within Ayrshire and all three NHS Scotland Ayrshire health boards providing maternity services.